jvilk/site/_posts/blog/2014-12-23-java-8-wtf-default-interface-methods.md

       ^
       1 error

+(It should be noted that without default methods, and with a concrete implementation of `foo` in `JavaCHatesMe`, the program compiles with no issue.)

 However, this band-aid does not resolve the root problem!
 The following program compiles *just fine*:

 {% highlight java %}